DarrenWainwright/MCCC-TempHeat/README.md

 - pip3 install RPi.GPIO
 - pip3 install-Adafruit-Blinka

+## Running

+Create a copy of the config file and add your own settings.
+The file name is required when running the code.

+python3 DHTxx.py -s 1 -c prodconfig.cfg

 ### Some random notes:

 The code has been written to target the DHT22 and DHT11 temperature sensors.